stefansommer/aila/README.md

 `python aila.py`

+The script will fetch Aula information every 24 hours.
+Just leave it running and you will be updated every day.
+It will discard messages it has already seen.
+Important messages will be displayed in boldface.
+Original messages as read directly from Aula are displayed in the bottom of the text window.

+If you wish to rerun Aila from scratch, delete the files `last_run_time.json` and `aila.json`.

 ## Contributing

 Aila is currently very experimental and could certainly be much improved.
 You are very welcome to send pull requests.